-Out the gate, analysts in private equity make in the U.S, similar to junior pay in banking.
+Out the gate, analysts in private equity make about $114,000 on average in the U.S, similar to junior pay in banking.
 But further down the line is where PE managing directors and partners pull ahead of their investment banking peers, earning around $3.3 million in carried interest alone compared with the $1.1 million average total compensation of a managing director in investment banking.

 And in the highly competitive sphere, there are no shortcuts, no fast-tracks and above all, not enough space for everyone on the buy-side.

 “There is an absolutely defensible argument to doing your MBA and (getting) involved in a lot of the social programs that go on at an MBA… enjoying your Thursday nights, taking a diverse range of courses and having an experience that broadens you as a finance professional,” says Vlaad.
 “But that will not get you into the private equity stream.”

 TOUCHPOINT sat down with Vlaad to talk about the reality of breaking into the buy-side and what it takes to get there.